 INGREDIENTS: Haddock fillets, breadcrumb coating, vegetable oil.

-Wheat flour, water, yellow corn flour, sugar, salt, whey, baking powder (baking soda, sodium aluminum phosphate, cream of tartar), yeast, maltodextrin, lemon juice solids, citric acid, dehydrated garlic, natural flavor, spices.
+Wheat flour, water, yellow corn flour, sugar, salt, whey, baking powder (baking soda, sodium aluminum phosphate), yeast, maltodextrin, lemon juice solids, citric acid, dehydrated garlic, natural flavor, spices.

 Canola and/or soybean oil.